How to be a workplace health champion

 - Energy and enthusiasm – a champion has a personal passion for health that they enjoy sharing with others in a supportive way.

 - Time – the champion is in a job that allows them, with their manager’s approval, to spend a bit of time each week organising activities and events.

-- Talk to decision-makers about the benefits of investing in workplace health and wellbeing.
+- Talk to decision makers about the benefits of investing in workplace health and wellbeing.
 Check out our Business Case for some great ideas.